 immune response).T Cell

-is a type of lymphocyte (a subtype of white blood cell) that plays a
+is a type of lymphocyte (a subtype of

 central role in cell-mediated immunity.
 T cells can be distinguished from

 other lymphocytes, such as B cells and natural killer cells, by the

 presence of a T-cell receptor on the cell surface.
 They are called T cells

 because they mature in the thymus from thymocytes (although some also